ymatuhin/pingometer/README.md

 # Pinger

 MacOS app for "pinging" most popular dns servers.
-It shows the avarage ping, the difference between the minimum and maximum ping and percentage of lost packets.
+It shows the avarage ping (latency), the difference between the minimum and maximum ping and percentage of lost packets.
 It's written using electron, so it has a rather large size.

 Personally, I have this app running all the time, because I want to know if there is a problem with my internet connection when I use my computer.